Takeaways from the closing arguments in the $370 million Donald Trump civil fraud trial | KRDO

 That means the case could stretch on, with the fate of Trump’s ability to do business in New York hanging in the balance.

-A New York appeals court paused any breakup of Trump’s businesses or any payment while litigation plays out.
+A New York appeals court has paused any breakup of Trump’s businesses or any payment until all appeals are litigated.

 The former president, meanwhile, may be back in a Manhattan courthouse next week.